jeffjacobsen/mcpskill/README.md

 ❌ **Don't use MCPSkill when:**
 - You need complex multi-tool orchestration logic
-- You want an MCP server for Claude Desktop (use MCProxy instead)
 - You need intermediate LLM reasoning for tool selection

 ## Installation